exercism/go/README.md

 must be named `exercise_slug.go`.
 This is because CI needs to delete stub files to avoid conflicting definitions.

+The track stops automatically providing stub files at the [twelve-days-exercise](exercises/twelve-days/).

 ### Problem Versioning

 Each problem defines a `const targetTestVersion` in the test file, and validates